alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/StackPanel-remarks.md

 uid: Alternet.UI.StackPanel
 remarks: *content
 ---
-A <xref:Alternet.UI.StackPanel> contains a collection of <xref:Alternet.UI.Control> objects, which are in the <xref:Alternet.UI.Control.Children> property.
+A <xref:Alternet.UI.StackPanel> contains a collection of <xref:Alternet.UI.Control> objects, which are in the <xref:Alternet.UI.AbstractControl.Children> property.

 The <xref:Alternet.UI.StackPanel.Orientation> specifies the dimension by which child controls are stacked.